 A Quick Disclaimer

-I’m going to suggest some easy treatment for minor knee injuries in this article, but you shouldn’t take it as direct medical advice.
+I’m going to suggest some easy treatments for minor knee injuries in this article, but you shouldn’t take it as direct medical advice.

 While I’m an experienced skier who has dealt with many injuries over the years, I am not a qualified medical professional.
 If you have a serious injury, you need to consult your doctor for the best treatment.